Now could be a perfect time to consider a move to Portugal from USA.

 The second immigration pathway is via Portugal’s residency by investment program, known as the Portugal Golden Visa.

 This gives you temporary residency for five years, which brings you to the point when you can apply for either permanent residency or citizenship.
+In return, the government of Portugal wants you to make a significant investment in the country.

 Funds participating in the Golden Visa program are closely regulated by the Portuguese government and subject to frequent audits.
-Many funds invest in real estate based projects, with others focusing on Portuguese startups and later-stage tech companies.
+Some funds invest in real estate based projects, with others focusing on Portuguese startups and later-stage tech companies.

-You can also get the Golden Visa by investing in scientific research, art and heritage projects, film production, or simply depositing €1.5 million into a Portuguese bank.
+You can also get the Golden Visa by investing in scientific research, art and heritage projects, film production, or by opening a company and creating at least 10 jobs.

 In that case, the funds route is one of the quickest ways to secure a foothold in Portugal – and start your timeline to citizenship – without having to relocate.